Best Dive Destinations Near Singapore [2023 Update]

 For more exciting experiences in Malaysia, head over to Sarawak to dive in the Miri-Sibuti Coral Reefs National Park.
 It has one of the greatest diversities of coral and marine life in the region.

 Love an encounter with big fishes?
-Consider a swim at Sabah, Sipadan island and surround yourself with reef sharks, turtles and barracudas.
+Consider a swim at Sipadan Island, off the Western coast of Sabah, and surround yourself with reef sharks, turtles and barracudas.
 If you’re lucky, you may even chance upon some hammerhead sharks or whales!

 A diver’s paradise – that’s what Indonesia is known as in the diving community.
 It’s part of the Coral Triangle of the world, which means that 20% of the world’s coral reefs can be found there.
 From macro critters to the majestic manta rays, the islands of Indonesia offer a plethora of marine life for divers of any level.